mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/index.md

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
 New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install Konvoy.</p>

+# Important changes
+Docker Hub announced an update to their image pull policies in August, 2020.
+The change results in the need to change cluster configurations to accommodate new account structures that enable image pull rate limiting.

+Rate limiting happens on a per-pull basis regardless of whether the pulled image is owned by a paid user.
+This means D2iQ, as owner of most images used in Konvoy, does not have any influence as to whether your current address is rate-limited or not.
+Konvoy does not have a strict dependency on Docker Hub accounts or plans.

+For more information on addressing this limit, refer to this [procedure](../operations/manage-docker-hub-rate-limits).

 # Release Summary
 Kommander provides a command center for all your cloud native management needs in public Information as a Service (IaaS), on-premises, and edge environments.
 Kommander provides a multi-tenant experience to create, secure, and configure Kubernetes clusters and cloud native workloads.
 Additionally, Kommander enables teams to unlock federated cost management across multiple clusters, whether they are a new Konvoy cluster or an existing 3rd party/DIY distribution installation.
 # Supported Versions